Xilinx/Vitis-AI-Tutorials/Tutorials/RESNET18/README.md

 #### 5.1.1 Download the ImageNet Validation Data Set

 Since you do not need to re-train your CNN and you just want to make predictions (inference) with, you can download only the **ImageNet validation data set**, named ``ILSVRC2012_img_val.tar``, from either [ImageNet 2012](http://academictorrents.com/collection/imagenet-2012) or [Download ImageNet Data](http://www.image-net.org/download.php) web sites.

-For example, in this repository we have generated and used the archive named ``val_dataset.zip`` with 500 images (of the original 50000 dataset), resized to have one of their dimensions equal to 256.

 The file [imagenet1000_clsidx_to_labels.txt](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a) contains the objects that compose the 1000 classes of ImageNet dataset: the index class is the left column (from 0 to 999) and the class name is the right column string: